harishkolanu235/Devops_Tutorials/Git/git_document.md

 4. To see the status of a file
     ~~~
     # git status

+    Note:  If we want concise output have to use -s option.
+    Ex: git status -s
     ~~~

 5. To move a particular file from Stating space area to local repository